- Major Campaigns

 Threats to Health

 Dogs on dog farms are pumped full of antibiotics and medicines—it is the only way to keep them alive and free from disease because of the terrible conditions they live in.
-However, “Consuming meat concentrated with high level of antibiotics will cause severe toxic effects in the human body, and will cause endocrine disruption in the long term and eventually lead to cancer and diabetes.” – Dr. Tae-Yo Ha, HankookIlBo, 7/4/11.
+However, “Consuming meat concentrated with a high level of antibiotics will cause severe toxic effects in the human body, and will cause endocrine disruption in the long term and eventually lead to cancer and diabetes.” – Dr. Tae-Yo Ha, HankookIlBo, 7/4/11.
 No one should feel safe eating dog meat.

 Altogether, dog farms are unsanitary, dog food waste is unsanitary, and dog slaughterhouses are unsanitary.
 It is all a recipe for illness and food poisoning.